endre-synnes/WebApiExam/README.md

 2. In a terminal, navigate to the root directory of this project.

+3. Run: `npm install`

-3. run the following command: `docker-compose up -d` Now docker will run the setup of this project and install dependencies, as well as create the necessary docker images and start docker containers serving this application.
+4. run the following command: `docker-compose up -d` Now docker will run the setup of this project and install dependencies, as well as create the necessary docker images and start docker containers serving this application.
     Note: If are running windows you may have to restart Docker and run `docker-compose up -d` [again](https://github.com/docker/for-win/issues/573#issuecomment-301513210) due to a [bug](https://github.com/docker/for-win/issues/573) in the monggoDB container image.

-4. After docker is finished with the setup, the application will be accessible at: `localhost:8080`.
+5. After docker is finished with the setup, the application will be accessible at: `localhost:8080`.
     There is no default users so you need to sign up before you can start a game.
     And sign up with a player two on a second web browser to be able to start a game.

-5. To stop the application, you can run the following command: `docker-compose down`, or to also clean all docker containers and images:
+6. To stop the application, you can run the following command: `docker-compose down`, or to also clean all docker containers and images:
     `docker-compose -f docker-compose.yml down --rmi all`.

 #### Heroku